Vaginal Candidiasis and HIV Disease

 Vaginal candidiasis can be an occasional problem for even the healthiest woman.
 However, it's more common and severe in women with weakened immune systems.
 For many, a repeating or worsening vaginal yeast infection is the first symptom of HIV infection.
-This infection can occur at any CD4+ cell count but is likely to occur more often when your CD4+ count falls below 100.
+This infection can occur at any CD4 count but is likely to occur more often when your CD4 count falls below 100.

 Vaginal candidiasis is caused by the fungus called Candida.
-Everyone has small quantities of the fungus in the mouth, vagina, digestive tract and skin.
-In healthy persons, "friendly" bacteria and the immune system prevent the fungus from causing infection.
-However, if you have a damaged or weakened immune system, it's easier for Candida to grow and cause disease.
+Everyone has small amounts of the fungus in the mouth, vagina, digestive tract and skin.
+In healthy persons, their immune systems prevent it from causing infection.
+However, a weakened immune system can allow the Candida to grow and cause disease.

-Certain drugs can alter the natural organisms in the vagina, which can then promote the growth of Candida.
+Certain drugs can alter the natural organisms in the vagina, which can then allow the Candida to grow.
 These include the extended use of antibiotics, steroids and oral contraceptives (birth control) with a high estrogen content.
-Other factors that may cause candidiasis include: diabetes, pregnancy, using antihistamines (drugs commonly used to prevent allergies and rash) and iron, folate, vitamin B12 or zinc deficiency.
-Factors that may weaken the immune system -- from cancer chemotherapy to stress and depression -- can also cause candidiasis.
-Tight fitting pants and reactions to chemical ingredients found in soaps and detergents can lead to vaginal candidiasis as well.
+Other factors that may cause candidiasis include diabetes, pregnancy, using antihistamines and iron, folate, vitamin B12 or zinc deficiency.
+Cancer chemotherapy, stress and depression can also contribute to the disease.
+Tight fitting pants and reactions to the chemicals in soaps and detergents can lead to vaginal candidiasis as well.

 Vaginal candidiasis is usually diagnosed by appearance and symptoms.
-Because symptoms are similar to many other conditions, like the sexually transmitted disease trichomonas, your doctor should confirm a diagnosis by scraping an affected area for examination under a microscope.
-Other lab tests are usually done if the infection does not clear up after treatment.
+Because symptoms are similar to many other conditions, like the sexual infection trichomonas, your doctor should confirm a diagnosis by scraping the affected area for examination under a microscope.

-Topical treatments (active only on the area where applied) are the first choices for yeast infections and these generally work for mild-to-moderate cases.
+Topical treatments (applied on the affected area) are the first choices for yeast infections and these generally work for mild-to-moderate cases.
 These include vaginal creams, suppositories or tablets.
-Many are available over-the-counter in a drugstore.
+Many are available over the counter.

-Most topical treatments are put into the vagina once or twice a day for three days or once a day for seven days.
-(See table for drug names and doses).
+Most topical treatments last only a few days.
 Longer courses (7-14 days) may be more effective in HIV-positive women.

-Generally, topical treatments do not cause side effects, but in a small number of women they may lead to vaginal burning, itching or skin rash.
-A few women have experienced cramps or headaches.
-Oil-based vaginal creams should be used with caution as they may weaken latex condoms and diaphragms (see table).
+Generally, topical treatments do not cause side effects, but in a few women they may lead to vaginal burning, itching or skin rash, or even cramps or headaches.
+Oil-based vaginal creams may weaken latex condoms and diaphragms.

-If topical treatment does not work, or if outbreaks recur often, you may need systemic (throughout the body) drugs.
-A single oral dose of fluconazole (Diflucan) is increasingly used to treat vaginal candidiasis.
+If topical treatment does not work, or if outbreaks recur often, you may need oral drugs.
+A single oral dose of Diflucan (fluconazole) is increasingly used to treat vaginal candidiasis.